00

 • Last chance email: A final reminder of the launch offer’s expiration, emphasizing the urgency to act now.

-Here is a product launch marketing automation workflow example:
+Here is a product launch marketing automation workflow template:

 9. Birthday marketing automation workflow